What Is Sternotomy?

 - You must have someone stay with you 24/7 for the first week.
 If that's not possible, a patient care coordinator can help find a skilled nursing or rehab center.

 Once you go home, we'll call within 72 hours to set up your follow-up appointment.
 You'll have home care visits for 2 to 4 weeks after your discharge.

 Expect full recovery to take 2 to 3 months.

 Keep in mind:

 - You can't drive a car for 4 to 6 weeks.

-- You shouldn't lift more than 5 to 10 pounds.
+- Do not lift more than 10 pounds.

-- Don't lift your arms over your head.
+- Do not lift your arms over your head.

 - While you heal, you should sleep on your back or side to keep pressure off your incision.
 You may feel more comfortable in a recliner or with your head propped up with pillows.